Node / Node Module / URI / UCI Instructions

 Notes & Instructions

-- A common issue that can occur with ASL3 is that if the USB interface is unplugged, moved to a different port, or changes are made in asl-menu, ASL may lose track of which USB port the URI/UCI is plugged into.
-If this occurs, the URI/UCI Status LED may be lit solid (not blinking) and no audio/PTT will be going through.
-To fix this you can try running asl-menu and selecting the desired channel driver again, but most likely you'll need to manually edit simpleusb.conf or usbradio.conf, find the line that starts with
+4. An ASL3 issue that can occur is that if the USB cable is unplugged, moved to a different port, or changes are made in asl-menu, ASL may lose track of which USB port the URI/UCI is plugged into.
+If this occurs, the URI/UCI Status LED may be lit solid (not blinking) and no audio/PTT will go through.
+To fix this you can try running asl-menu and selecting the desired channel driver again, but most likely you'll need to manually edit simpleusb.conf or usbradio.conf, find the line that starts with devstr= and delete the text after the equal sign.
+Then restart ASL or reboot the node.
+ASL will then automatically search for the correct USB port and update the devstr setting.